Whitehouse.com: Statuses and uses

 As of July 2010, the site was a blank page with large black letters stating, "Future site of WhiteHouse.com" with no other information or link.
 As of Sept 2010, the site returned with the Banner Heading of WhiteHouseLawyers.com.
 The site's purported main purpose was to provide a search portal for personal injury / disability lawyers based on users location.
 But upon testing user input including name, phone, state, and e-mail, no listing of lawyers was provided.
 Later that month the site advertised financial aid opportunities.
 As of June 2011, the site again redirected to www.house.com.

 As of October 2015, the domain was parked, displayed a picture of the White House and text advertisement 'search results' relating to the White House, Washington D.C. or adult services.
 As of June 2016, the site displayed a blank page with black letters stating, "WhiteHouse.com Official Site".
 The subtext read, "Celebrating our 19th Anniversary (1997-2016)" and "World's Most Famous Adult Site coming back Summer 2016".

 As of April 2017, the site was once again parked, with similar content as in its October 2015 version.
 As of August 2017, the site was being used to protest the Trump administration in the wake of the Unite the Right rally.
 As of November 2017, the site was again a parked domain.
 By January 2018, the site contained a collection of brief political news stories with the slogan "Where Hate does not Live!".
 The website claims to be owned and operated by WhiteHouse Network LLC.
 WHOIS data suggests the domain is administrated by Dan Parisi.

 As of May 2020, the site was offering information about the COVID-19 pandemic, plus an opinion poll on the Trump administration's handling of the COVID-19 crisis in the United States.
 It still listed "WhiteHouse Network LLC" as its owner.
-A misspelled disclaimer at the footer of the site claims "WhiteHouse Beta is not affiliated or endorsed by U.S. Government"[sic].
+A misspelled disclaimer at the footer of the site claims "WhiteHouse Beta is not affiliated or endorsed by U.S. Gopvernment [sic]".
 As of January 2020, the site offers betting for senate and house election results.